small-tech/site.js/README.md

 ### Staging

-Start serving the _site_ directory at your _hostname_ using globally-trusted Let’s Encrypt certificates:
+Start serving the _site_ directory at your _hostname_ as a regular process using globally-trusted Let’s Encrypt certificates:

 ```shell
 $ web-server --staging site